 The Good: Looks good, sounds good, mark and execute is awesome, cover system allows for quick execution, decent multiplayer

 The Bad: The rushed feeling takes away the stealth surprise, patience and fast pace don’t mix, short, not really for fans of previous games, absurd DRM

 Sam Fisher is back in a more action oriented Splinter Cell, and while this may be great for people who hated the series before fans will be let down.
-Splinter Cell is known for it’s stealth heavy game play that relies on shadows, trial and error, and patience.
-While Conviction still uses this it’s more quick and feels like Splinter Cell Lite and this isn’t really so bad.
+Splinter Cell is known for its stealth heavy game play that relies on shadows, trial and error, and patience.
+While Conviction still uses this it’s quicker and feels like Splinter Cell Lite and this isn’t really so bad.

 The story is continued from the series, but only fans will really pick up on it.
 Sam is still trying to find his daughter after Third Echelon supposedly killed her.
-In the meantime he is trying to stop an terrorist organization from setting off EMP bombs and killing the president.
+In the meantime, he is trying to stop a terrorist organization from setting off EMP bombs and killing the president.

 The multiplayer is what you would expect from a Splinter Cell game, but it uses the whole cover system thing, so it’s not as intense as previous games.
 There’s not much to talk about here, and I’m not really a multiplayer fan so if you like Splinter Cell multiplayer it’ll keep you busy for awhile.